tomphp/PhpBook/02-getting-up-to-speed-with-php.md

     }
 }
 ```

+Now to try and run it:

+`php run.php hello`

 And there we have it, we have simply added a dependency to our app and used it
 leaving Composer to do all the hardwork of downloading it and setting up the